alexander-kastil/az-cloud-native/labs/lab-05/readme.md

   - `Production` for the `Kitchen Service`
   - `Deliveries` for the `Delivery Service`

-## Task: CQRS & Event Sourcing - Optional
+## Task: Event Sourcing & CQRS - Optional

-- Take the demos from this module as a reference and implement CQRS & Event Sourcing for the `Orders Service` in your own project.
+- Take the [Event Sourcing](../../demos/05-cosmos/05-event-sourcing/) & [CQRS demos](../../demos/05-cosmos/06-cqrs/) from this module as a reference and implement CQRS & Event Sourcing for the `Orders Service` in your own project.